‘Unexplored, The Far North’ | Thailand, Laos and Vietnam Tour

 Day 8 - Luang Prabang - Pak Ou Caves and on to Luang Prabang

 Morning drive south, following the Ou River Valley, to the famous cave temples near Pak Ou.
-Lunch in a riverside café and village visit with an afternoon arrival in the ancient Lao capital and World Heritage site of Luang Prabang and perhaps sunset at the nearby Phu Si hill temple?
+Lunch in a riverside café with an afternoon arrival in the ancient Lao capital and now World Heritage site of Luang Prabang and perhaps sunset at the nearby Phu Si hill temple?

 Overnight: Luang Prabang Transport: Minibus, Walk, Meals: B, L, D,

-Day 9 - Luang Prabang - morning at leisure & afternoon walking tour
+Day 9 - Luang Prabang - walking tour and afternoon at leisure

 Day 10 - Kuang Si - into the surrounding countryside

 Head into the picturesque, surrounding hills where we’ll visit the spectacular Kuang Si Waterfalls and excellent Free the Bears Rescue Centre.
 Stops en-route allow us to discover the fascinating, and still very traditional, village life of some of the region’s local people.